The Bankrate promise

 - Title I property improvement loan: This government loan is guaranteed by the Federal Housing Administration (FHA) and designed specifically for home improvements, renovations and repairs.
 Limits are typically lower than those of home equity options and personal loans, and you may need to provide collateral depending on your loan amount.
 But if you’re a low-to moderate-income homeowner, this may be the best approach.

 - Credit cards: On the surface, it may not seem like getting a new credit card is a good idea for funding home improvements because of their high interest rates.
 But if you have good credit, you may qualify for a card that offers a 0 percent introductory APR for 18 months or more.

-There’s no single best way to fund a home improvement project, and the right financing option for you will be the one that fits your financial situation, preferences and priorities.
+There’s no single best way to fund a home improvement project, and the right financing option for you will be the one that best fits your preferences and priorities.
 Using a personal loan for home improvements may make sense if you need a smaller loan amount, want to minimize borrowing risks and prefer predictable payments.

 You’ll also need to consider the higher interest rate, loss of tax benefits and other factors before settling your loan.
 Take some time to compare all of your options before you decide.
-If you determine that a personal is right for you, shop around to find a lender that offers competitive rates and fees and has a positive customer service reputation.
+If you determine that a personal is right for you, shop around to find a lender that offers prequalification, competitive rates and has a positive customer service reputation.